oddy-boop/Edusync-git/src/supabase/policies.md

 ## 2. Triggers

-*   `handle_new_user_role_assignment()`: When a new user signs up, this trigger automatically populates the `public.user_roles` table with the role specified during registration.
-This is crucial for all security policies to work.
+*   `handle_new_user_with_profile_creation()`: When a new user signs up, this trigger automatically populates the `public.user_roles` table with the role specified during registration, AND it creates a corresponding starter profile in either the `public.students` or `public.teachers` table.
+This is crucial for all security policies and application logic to work correctly.
 *   `handle_user_delete_cleanup()`: If a user is deleted from `auth.users`, this trigger cleans up their corresponding entry in `public.user_roles`.

 ## 3. Table Policies (Row Level Security)